 “Why do these hot dogs taste so good?”
 I said, gazing up at the constellations.
 They were brighter than I had ever seen, the band of the Milky Way visible as a pale smudge, like someone pulled their finger through the paint before it dried.

 Stef thought for a moment, flipping her roasting stick.
-“It’s the fire,” she said contemplatively.
+“It’s the fire,” she said.

 I could tell from the way she said it that she didn’t mean the flames themselves.
 There are flames in the gas grill back home, but that isn’t the same.
 She meant the act–the doing of carrying wood and building the fire and leveraging it for our meal.

 “Yes,” I said, catching the corners of some enigmatic thing she had touched.
 “And friends.
 And the stars.”
 The togetherness was tangible.
-The heavens themselves seemed closer than usual.
+The heavens themselves seemed closer.

-Sarah added her own piece to our definition, voice soft in the dark.
+Sarah added her voice, soft in the dark.
 “It’s the adventure.”

 The three of us sat silent for a minute while the logs sputtered and popped, sending out sprays of orange sparks.
 That was it; all of these things together created adventure, and the adventure somehow made life taste better.